Articles on: Games & Experiences

 Why is it an option?
 The rationale behind weighting

 Consider building a digital calendar that runs across the course of 3 days.
-Let's say it goes: Pacman on day 1, a Quiz on day 2, and a Crossword on day 3.
+Let's say it goes: Maze Game on day 1, a Quiz on day 2, and a Crossword on day 3.

 Middling scores across the 3 days could go: 1,900 points on day 1, 75 points on day 2, and 2 points on day 3.